 The judge has declined repeated requests for an interview.

 Satterfield has battled health issues in the past.
-As a teenager, he was stricken with cancer that caused his left leg to be amputated.
+As a teenager, he was stricken with cancer that caused his right leg to be amputated.
 He now uses a prosthesis.

 Before he became a judge, Satterfield, a D.C. native, spent the early part of his law career in the U.S. attorney’s office.
 There, he prosecuted homicide and sex offense cases in the mid-1980s.

 President George H.W.
 Bush appointed him to the bench in 1992.
 He spent more than six years in criminal court, two years in civil court, five years in family court and two years in domestic violence court.

 The District’s seven-member Judicial Nomination Commission — composed of its chairman, U.S. District Judge Emmet G. Sullivan, four lawyers, a local minister and a representative of the AFL-CIO — decides on the court’s top job.

 As chief, Satterfield oversees a $114 million operating budget, about 900 employees and judges, and more than 110,000 cases a year.
 Satterfield not only sets the tone for the courthouse, but also has the power to dictate which judges are named to high-profile committees and assignments.

 Over the past four years, Satterfield has overseen the $5 million renovation of the atrium of the courthouse, an upgraded security system and the new high-tech courtrooms.
 Recently, Satterfield also oversaw the redesign of a mental health court for juveniles and the expansion of the community court program in which judges link residents to mental health, job and drug treatment programs.
 And he was the first chief judge to oversee the District’s same-sex marriages.